 Our unit of credit is based on the academic hour.
 One credit hour consists of 37:30 academic hours.
-Our standard course is a three-credit course that is equivalent to 112:30 academic hours.
-Students must dedicate 112:30 hours to each course, which includes readings and assignments.
+Our standard course is a three-credit hour course that is equivalent to 112:30 academic hours.
+Students must dedicate 112:30 hours to each course, which includes readings, assignments, and other forms assessment.
 The University offers a minimum of one course per month within each program.